biitez/EasyMenu/README.md

     // or.. directly call an (a)synchronous method .WithMenu("Menu MyMethod", MyMethod)

-    // o.. make subMenus
-    .WithMenu("Menu with SubMenus", new[]
+    // You can also make a menu with sub menus .WithMenu("Menu with SubMenus", new[]
     {
-        // Inside SubMenus you can do exactly the same as in .WithMenu new Menu("SubMenu A", () => { Console.WriteLine("Hi from SubMenu A!"); }),
+        // Inside you can do exactly the same as in .WithMenu new Menu("SubMenu A", () => { Console.WriteLine("Hi from SubMenu A!"); }),

-        // Also you can create all the SubMenus you want within others new Menu("SubMenu B with SubSubMenus", new[]
+        // Also you can create all the SubMenus you want within others new Menu("SubMenu B with Sub sub menus", new[] {
-        {
             new Menu("SubSubMenu BA", () => { Console.WriteLine("Hi from SubSubMenu BA!"); }),
             new Menu("SubSubMenu BB", () => { Console.WriteLine("Hi from SubSubMenu BB!"); }),
+            (...)
         })
     });

 // e.g. Page > Page2 > Page3
-MenuSettings.HeadNavigationSeparator = ">";
+MenuSettings.HeadNavigationSeparator = ">"; // Optional

 // Page > Page2 > Page3
 // --- <- this
 // 1. (...)
-MenuSettings.HeadNavigationMenuSeparator = "---";
+MenuSettings.HeadNavigationMenuSeparator = "---"; // Optional

 // The error message input
-MenuSettings.ErrorUserInput = "Invalid Input!";
+MenuSettings.ErrorUserInput = "Invalid Input!"; // Optional

 // Build to MenuConsole
 MenuConsole consoleMenu = MenuSettings.Build();

-// Display menu - UpdateConsole: Refresh the console after there is an error consoleMenu.Show(UpdateConsole: true);
+// Display menu - UpdateConsole (Optional): Refresh the console after there is an error consoleMenu.Show(UpdateConsole: true);

 static void MyMethod()